 - Provide training to their employees in the safe operation of equipment and the maintenance of a safe work area on a regular basis and submit proof of training to the Board.
 Within 90 days of registering the Business with the Board, a Business must develop and establish a written comprehensive safety policy.

-- A Model Tree Safety Training Checklist Form (to be posted soon), and the Safety Training Attendance Form are to be used to submit by January 31st of each year to the Board to document the annual employee training requirement.
+- A Model Tree Safety Training Checklist Form and the Safety Training Attendance Form are to be submitted by January 31st of each year to the Board, to document the annual employee training requirement.

 - A Registered Business shall keep records for at least four years and shall keep safety training for each employee for at least as long as the individual is employed.